aashu10sh/Goodleaf-MachineLearning-Model/README.md

 # Goodleaf
 > Goodleaf is a project by YSC to help farmers all over the world by bringing them closer to each other.

-## This notebook only cantains the machine learning part of the overall project.
+## This notebook only cantains the machine learning part of the whole project.
 Please refer to the other Github repo for other files.
 [Link](https://github.com/amit076/Forum)

 ## Table of contents
 * [General info](#general-info)